aliasgherbadshah/variables-type-validator/README.md

 #### **type**
-type parameter accept four valeus
+type parameter accept four values
 1. String
 2. Number
 3. Array
 4. Object
+5. Boolean

-this module also help you with other characterstics of variable like
+this module also help you with other characteristics of variable like

 #### **required : true**
 this parameter define is the value of given variable is required or not